CUNYTechPrep/2020-spring-datascience/Week1_3.12/README.md

 Week1_Answers.ipynb contains the answers for the lab portion of the class.

+Week1_SQL_lesson_exercises.ipynb is divided in two parts: the first part is a lesson of how to work with SQL database from Python interface.
+The second part contains practice exercises of the material covered.

 Some helpful resources:
 * Pandas cheat sheet:
     * http://datacamp-community-prod.s3.amazonaws.com/dbed353d-2757-4617-8206-8767ab379ab3